Project-CARPI/sis-scraper/README.md

 _The postprocess step is tailored to the needs of Project CARPI, so the resulting data format may not be desirable for general use._

+## Running the SIS Scraper

+_The scraper requires Python >= 3.11 to run._

+Create a `.env` file in the `sis_scraper` directory where the `main.py` script is.
+An `example.env` script has been provided in the repository for reference; you may simply copy-paste the contents to use default values.

-To run the SIS scraper, it's as simple as running the `main.py` script within the `sis_scraper` directory of this repository.
+Running the SIS scraper is as simple as running `main.py`.
 Optional flags `--scrape-only` and `--postprocess-only` may be specified to disable a step of the scraper.

 **Windows**